Communication in Relationships

-Like most intimate partnerships we had our share of ups and downs, and in our fifth year we had become strangers to each other because we worked long hours and spent almost no time together to communicate.
+Like most intimate partnerships we had our share of ups and downs, and in our fifth year we had become strangers to each other.
+We worked long hours and spent almost no time together to communicate.
 When one would bring up a subject that needed attention the other would become defensive and try to turn the blame for the problem back on the other.
 It was a dark time and I knew I could not continue to live with the every-day frustrations of non-communication.
 I knew that I loved him and wanted our relationship to work, but every day it seemed to be more impossible to agree on anything.

 I thought about my parents and how they handled disagreements.
 They lived 60 years together before my father passed away.
 I also remembered things I learned about communication from mentors like my grandparents, Stephen Covey and Wayne Dyer.
 I suggested to Jim that we carve out time to at least discover if we wanted to both stay together.
 Before we began our first conversation I needed to change the defensive spirit that occurred every time we talked.
 So, I suggested we begin with a “Ben Franklin Balance Sheet” – Drawing a line down the center of a page, then listing pros on one side and cons on the other – then weighting them to determine which side would win.

 At the end of that process we discovered there were more reasons to stay together than to end the relationship, so we agreed that leaving was not an option.
 We agreed to work through everything that came up, but we had to establish ground rules of communication that worked.
-After a long discussion we agreed to the following rules:
+After a long discussion we agreed to the following:

 - When one person is talking the other cannot interrupt by word or by action.
 That meant no rolling of the eyes, or shaking of the head or any other interruption while the one with “the floor” was talking.